Vought F6U Pirate: Design and development

 A specification was issued by the Navy's Bureau of Aeronautics (BuAer) for a single-seat, carrier-based fighter powered by a Westinghouse 24C (later J34) axial turbojet on 5 September 1944.
 Chance Vought was awarded a contract for three V-340 (company designation) prototypes on 29 December 1944.

 The XF6U was a small aircraft with tricycle undercarriage and with straight wings and tail surfaces.
-The wings were short enough that they did not need to fold.
+The wings were short enough that folding wings were not used to reduce the aircraft's footprint on a carrier deck.
 To fit more aircraft into crowded hangars, the nose gear could be retracted and the aircraft's weight would rest on a small wheel attached by the ground crew.
 This raised the tail up so that it could overlap the nose of the aircraft behind it, allowing more aircraft to fit into available hangar space.
 The turbojet engine was mounted in the rear fuselage and was fed by ducts in each wing root.

 The most unusual feature of the aircraft was its use of "Metalite" for its skin.
-This was made of balsa, sandwiched between two thin sheets of aluminum.
+This was made of balsa wood, sandwiched between two thin sheets of aluminum.
 "Fabrilite" was also used for the surfaces of the vertical stabilizer and rudder; this was similar to Metalite but used fiberglass instead of aluminum.
 Two fuel tanks were fitted in the center of the fuselage; the forward tank, ahead of the wing, contained 220 USgal and the rear tank, 150 USgal.
 These were supplemented by two jettisonable 140 USgal tip tanks.
 The cockpit was well forward and was provided with a bubble canopy which gave the pilot good visibility.
 He was provided with a Mk 6 lead-computing gyro gunsight.
 Underneath the cockpit were four 20 mm (0.79 in) M3 autocannon.
 Their 600 rounds of ammunition were carried behind the pilot.
 The empty casings of the two upper guns were retained in the aircraft, while those from the two lower guns were ejected overboard.

 After a company-wide contest to name the aircraft, the initial prototype received the name Pirate and made its first flight on 2 October 1946.
 Flight testing revealed severe aerodynamic problems, mostly caused by the airfoil section and thickness of the wing.
 The vertical stabilizer also had to be redesigned to smooth out the airflow at the intersection of the horizontal and vertical stabilizers.
 Other changes included the addition of dive brakes on the sides of the fuselage and the replacement of the Metalite panels near the engine exhaust with stainless steel ones.

 The first XF6U-1 prototype was powered by a Westinghouse J34-WE-22 turbojet with 3,000 lbf (13.34 kN) thrust, one third of the weight of the aircraft.
 To help improve the underpowered aircraft's performance, the third prototype, which first flew on 10 November 1947, was lengthened by 8 ft to use a Westinghouse J34-WE-30 afterburning engine of 4,224 lbf (18.78 kN) thrust, the first United States Navy fighter to have such a powerplant.